acquia/acquia_cms/DEVELOPING.md

 This file explains how to get set up as an Acquia developer, working on Acquia CMS itself.
-It does not cover how to install Acquia CMS and build a site with it.
+It does not explain how to get set up to build a "real" project with Acquia CMS.

 ### Assumptions
 These instructions assume that you have an Acquia Cloud account, and that you are using a nix-type command line environment (e.g. Linux, macOS, or the Windows 10 subsystem for Linux).